gmdevgithub/codingcodewhilegoofin/README.md

 # But who is Giovanni Moscato ? <img src="https://media.giphy.com/media/xUPGcz2H1TXdCz4suY/giphy.gif" width="100px" height="100px">

+<p> I started programming about 4 years ago at my community college and began to grow more interest in it as I progressed through school.
+Originally I was going to school for VFX or some kind of art program.
+I have always had a love for art and music but I also wanted to work in the tech industry.
+My dream career would involve combing technology and art together to create experiences that users really love.
+At the moment I have a wide range of experience in programming and design aspects.
+Currently I am trying to figure out what emphasis of programming I'd like to focus on.
+Recently I have begun to explore Machine Learning!
+I plan to keep growing my developer knowledge while letting my creative side flourish with new projects on Github! </p>

 <!--
 **codingcodewhilegoofin/codingcodewhilegoofin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.